Gerrhopilus tindalli

-Gerrhopilus tindalli, also known commonly as the Nilgiri Hills worm snake or Tindall's worm snake, is a species of harmless blind snake in the family Gerrhopilidae.
-The species is native to southern India.
-There are no recognized subspecies.
+Gerrhopilus tindalli, commonly named the Nilgiri Hills worm snake or Tindall's worm snake, is a species of harmless blind snake in the family Gerrhopilidae, native to southern India.

 Etymology

 The specific name, tindalli, is in honor of Roger Tindall.

 Geographic range

 G. tindalli is found in India in the Nilgiri Hills, Malabar District.
 The type locality given is "Nilambur, Malabar district" [India].

 Habitat

 The preferred natural habitat of G. tindalli is forest.